ThunderFly-aerospace/TFCAB01/README.md

-# TFCAB01 - Thunderfly Pixhaw compatible cabling system
+# TFCAB01 - Thunderfly Pixhawk compatible cabling system

 TFCABxxyy01 are silicone cables for [Pixhawk](https://pixhawk.org/) based drones.
 The cables are from the both sides equipped with JST-GH high-streght plastic clips.
 Cables are designed and manufactured to have increased restistance to electromagnetic interference and self cross-talk.